oluwafenyi/jumga-flutterwave-challenge/README.md

 - [x] Every sale will be split according to the appropriate percentages between Jumga, the shop owner (merchant) and the dispatch rider. >
 We achieved this using the ```flat_subaccount``` charge type for split payment during payment initiation.
 Jumga takes a 25% on all delivery fees and 2.5% on all product fees.

+&nbsp;
 ## How to Run this on your Local Machine?
-We recommend you use docker, clone this repository and run ```docker-compose up``` in the root directory of the cloned repository.
+We recommend you use Docker, clone this repository and run ```docker-compose up``` in the root directory of the cloned repository.
 If you don't have docker installed you may proceed running the client, merchant-client and server applications in different shells.
 You would need to have ```Golang >=v15``` installed, as well as ```nodejs```.